 In either case, you’ll have to know your cost basis to make the calculation.

 It’s important to note that this is not a transaction tax.
 It’s a capital gains tax – a tax on the realized change in value of the cryptocurrency.
 And like stock that you buy and hold, if you don’t exchange the cryptocurrency for something else, you haven’t realized a gain or loss.

 4. Gains on crypto trading are treated like regular capital gains

 So you’ve realized a gain on a profitable trade or purchase?
 The IRS generally treats gains on cryptocurrency the same way it treats any kind of capital gain.

-That is, you’ll pay ordinary tax rates on short-term capital gains (up to 37 percent in 2021 and 2022, depending on your income) for assets held less than a year.
+That is, you’ll pay ordinary tax rates on short-term capital gains (up to 37 percent in 2023, depending on your income) for assets held less than a year.
 But for assets held longer than a year, you’ll pay long-term capital gains tax, likely at a lower rate (0, 15 and 20 percent).

 And the same rules for netting capital gains and losses against each other also applies to cryptocurrencies.
 So you can deduct capital losses and realize a net loss of up to $3,000 each year.
 If your net losses exceed this amount, you’ll have to carry them over to the next year.